chubizy/WD-HandsOn1/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project?

+This hands on 1 is all about creating resume with the implementation of html and css.
-- Whats the purpose
+- Whats the purpose?

+To apply basic skills in using html and css by creating resume.
 - What are key components

+Image and containers with text.
-- What technology used and how it is used
+- What technology used and how it is used?

+This project is consist of HtML (Hypertext markup Language) is a main tool in creating web pages.
+Along here is the cascading style sheet where you can enhance and add different designs and animation.
+It also serve as the color to HTML.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
+- Image
-- Transactional
+- Containers

 ### Technology
 <!-- TODO: List of Technology Used -->